 How is the prevention of recurrence of inguinal hernia?

-After surgery, you may be advised to maintain a healthy weight and avoid lifting heavy objects or straining while having a bowel movement.
-These steps can help prevent an inguinal hernia from recurring.
+After surgery, you may be advised to maintain a healthy weight and avoid lifting heavy objects or straining during a bowel movement.
+These steps can help prevent inguinal hernia recurrence.

 Remains Bimaristan Medical Center Your first choice for treatment in Turkey.

-We direct you to the best and most famous specialists, experts in all fields, we break the language barrier, Arab specialist doctors will help you in communicating with your doctor, we help you book an appointment in the most important and modern hospitals in Turkey, we offer our services to secure hotel reservations for you and your companions, in addition to transportation for transportation, we help you secure a travel visa for you for free .
+We direct you to the best and most famous specialists in all fields, we break the language barrier, Arab specialist doctors who will help you communicate with your doctor, we help you book an appointment in the most important and modern hospitals in Turkey, we offer our services to secure a hotel reservation for you and your companions in addition to transportation, we help you secure a travel visa for you for free .

 We provide our services throughout Turkey, the best place to provide treatment to you is our destination.